sws2apps/sws2apps-docs/organized/docs/faq/use-in-congregation.md

 ## Does Organized support exporting to standard theocratic forms?

 Of course!
-You can export schedules, reports, assignment form, etc. to printed PDF templates (either official ones like S-13, S-140, S-89 or custom-designed templates).
-We contrinuosly working to support all the applicable theocratic forms in the Organized app.
+You can export schedules, reports, assignment form, etc. to printed PDF templates – both official S-21, S-13, S-140, S-89 as well as custom-designed templates.
+We continuosly working to support all the theocratic forms in the Organized app.

 ## What if a responsible brother can't or don't want to use the app?